cirillogirardi/Data_Engineering/README.md

 ## Editing Notebook

-The notebook was used to conduct some data cleaning and some data transformations.
+The notebook was used to conduct some data cleaning and some data transformations for the data retrieved in folliwing notebooks: Company Information Notebook, Financial Information Notebook (present in the Company Information branch), Social Information Notebook (present in the Social Information branch) .
 Some tables were further merged in order to ensure their congruency with the Schema devised.

 ## More Information (CSV & Parquet)